Chapter 1: Basic Concepts in Chemical Bonding and Organic Molecules

 1.6.3 Hybridization and VSEPR

 Other than sp3 hybridization, there are also other types of hybridization that include sp, sp2, sp3d and sp3d2.
 Usually, the hybridization on a certain atom can simply be determined by counting the total number of electron groups (bonding pairs and lone pairs).
 The total number of electron groups equals the total number of orbitals involved in the specific hybridization.
 For example, in a CH4 molecule, the central carbon atom has four bonding pairs, so the hybridization of carbon is sp3 (one s and three p orbitals, 1+3=4).
-If a central atom has a total of five electron groups (bonding pairs and lone pairs all together), then the hybridization is sp3d (one s, three p and one d orbitals, 1+3+1=5).
+If a central atom has a total of five electron groups (bonding pairs and lone pairs altogether), then the hybridization is sp3d (one s, three p and one d orbitals, 1+3+1=5).

 This correlation may remind you of VSEPR.
 Hybridization and VSEPR are two separate concepts, but they can be correlated together via the number of electron groups in common.
-The following table is very useful in correlating the hybridization and VSEPR shape/bond angles around the central atom and the total number of electron groups together.
+The following table (Table 1.4) is very useful in correlating the hybridization and VSEPR shape/bond angles around the central atom and the total number of electron groups together.

 Hybridization on the central atom